Haishoku Jiten - Wada Sanzo

 Japanese language edition.

-For artists, designers, decorators, architects etc. etc...This book has been loved by many who seeks to experiment with color.
-Originally conceived in 1930's, it has been published/edited/revised over decades from the popular demand.
-A great source of inspiration, a delightful visual library, and a classic tool for colour enthusiast.
+A must-have for artists, designers, decorators, architects, and color enthusiasts, this book has long been cherished by those who love to experiment with color.
+Originally conceived in the 1930s, it has been revised and republished over decades due to popular demand.
+It’s a delightful visual library, a classic tool for inspiration, and an essential resource for anyone exploring color.

-• Another feature is that there are pages of color taps (5 taps per color) that you can cut off and use as swatches.
+Includes pages of color swatches (5 taps per color) that can be cut out and used.

 Description by the publisher: